danielwippermann/async-resol-vbus.rs/examples/customizer/README.md

 - a list of actions in the form of `<VALUE_ID_OR_INDEX>=<VALUE>` where `<VALUE_ID_OR_INDEX>` can either be a value ID like `Relais_Regler_R1_Handbetrieb` or a value index like `0x0916` and where `<VALUE>` can either be a number if you want to write the value or a question mark if you want to read the value

+### Parameter files

+A parameter file is a text file according to the TOML specification.
+It includes information like the controller's address and optionally the changeset this file applies to.
+In addition to that it contains the list of well-known parameters, consisting of the following information:

+- ID of the parameter
+- optionally the index of the parameter (tied to this specific changeset)
+- the factor used to convert the stored value
+- the allowed minimum and maximum value

+**TODO(daniel)** include some parameter files in the example

 ### Example

+Since the names of parameters differ between controller families, this example assumes that you are connected to a DeltaSol MX.

 Read the value of `Relais_Regler_R1_Handbetrieb`: